pnchinmay/bbb-downloader/README.md

 Let's first see the easiest tool `download_bbb_data.py`, which can be used to download everything but slides, which may be your first option.

-:bulb ```This script will download the audio and video in separate file along with the images of the slides.
+💡```This script will download the audio and video in separate file along with the images of the slides.
 For the combined video with audio in mp4 format, check out the next script below```
 ```
 $ ./download_bbb_data.py URL